 \subsection{\blockchain vs. HotStuff, Red Belly and Polygraph}

-Figure~\ref{fig:fig1} compares the performance of \blockchain, Red Belly Blockchain and Polygraph deployed over 5 availability zones of 2 continents California, Oregon, Ohio, Frankfurt and Ireland (exactly like Polygraph experiments~\cite{CGG19}).
+Figure~\ref{fig:fig1} compares the performance of \blockchain, Red Belly Blockchain and Polygraph deployed over 5 availability zones of 2 continents, California, Oregon, Ohio, Frankfurt and Ireland (exactly like Polygraph experiments~\cite{CGG21}).
 For \blockchain, we only represent the decision throughput that reaches $16,626$ tx/sec at $n=90$ as the confirmation throughput is similar ($16,492$ tx/sec).
 As only \blockchain tolerates $f\geq n/3$, we fix $f=0$.

 First, Red Belly Blockchain offers the highest throughput.
 As expected it outperforms \blockchain due to its lack of accountability: it does not require messages to piggyback certificates to detect PoFs.
 Both solutions solve SBC so that they decide more transactions as the number of proposals enlarges and use the same batch size of $10,000$ transactions per proposal.
-As a result \solution scales pretty well: the cost of tolerating $f\geq n/3$ failures even appears negligible at 90 replicas.
+As a result \solution scales pretty well: the cost of tolerating $f\geq n/3$ failures even appears negligible at $90$ replicas.

 Second, HotStuff offers the lowest throughput even if it does not verify transactions.
 Note that HotStuff is benchmarked with its dedicated clients in their default configuration, they transmit the proposal to all servers to save bandwidth by having servers exchanging only a digest of each transaction.
-The performance is explained by the fact that HotStuff decides only one proposal per consensus instance, regardless of the number of submitted transactions, which is confirmed by previous observations~\cite{VG19} and~\cite[Sect.8.3]{YMR19b}.
-By contrast, \blockchain becomes faster as the system size increases to outperform HotStuff by $5.6\times$ at $n=90$.
+The performance is explained by the fact that HotStuff decides one proposal per consensus instance, regardless of the number of submitted transactions, which is confirmed by previous observations~\cite{VG19}.
+By contrast, \blockchain becomes faster as $n$ increases to outperform HotStuff by $5.6\times$ at $n=90$.

-Finally, Polygraph is faster at small scale than \blockchain, because Polygraph's distributed verification and reliable broadcast implementations~\cite{CGG19} are not accountable, performing less verifications.
-After 40 nodes, Polygraph becomes slower than \blockchain because of our optimizations: e.g., its RSA verifications are larger than our ECDSA signatures, consume more bandwidth and more CPU.
+Finally, Polygraph is faster at small scale than \blockchain, because Polygraph's distributed verification and reliable broadcast implementations~\cite{CGG21} are not accountable, performing less verifications.
+After 40 nodes, Polygraph becomes slower than \blockchain because of our optimizations: e.g., its RSA verifications are larger than our ECDSA signatures and consume more bandwidth.